Elasticsearch Snapshots to MinIO

 systemctl restart elasticsearch

-Adding Elasticsearch Repository
+Adding the Elasticsearch Repository

 PUT _snapshot/my-minio-repository {